rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 This scenario showcases how to configure route to send filtered messages from broker to the built-in Event Hubs endpoint.
 This scenario also uses routing query and message enrichments which are existing IoT Hub message routing capabilities.
 Consider a use case where one needs to identify location of vehicles.
 For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario5-message-routing-enrichments).

+### Scenario 6 – X509 Authentication

+This scenario shows how to connection to IoT Hub using X509 authentication.
+For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario6-x509-authentication).

 ## Topic Spaces

 Topic space is a new concept introduced to simplify management of topics used for pub/sub.